sindresorhus/copy-file/readme.md

 Type: `string`\
 Default: `process.cwd()`

-Working directory to find source file.
+Base directory to find the source file and copy it to.

 ##### directoryMode